Rent safe and private dog parks hosted by locals

 Simple steps to train your dog to shake paws

-Now that we’ve gone over the foundation of what you need to get started, you and your dog are ready to get shaking.
-Here are the nitty gritty details to teach your pup to shake hands or give their paw!
+Now that we’ve gone over the foundation of what you need to get started, you and your dog are ready to get shaking (literally).

 Ask your dog to sit

 First, give your dog their known “sit” cue.
-This puts them in the perfect position to lift one of their paws without feeling off balance, which can happen if they stay standing.
+This puts them in the perfect position to lift one of their paws without feeling off balance (which can happen if they stay standing).

 You can read more in our blog on training your dog to sit here!